As per you what are the requirements to start a start a small business or a startup?

 So how do you start a startup business?

 An Idea is important.
 As they say “An idea can change your life”.
-Why I mention idea at the top of my list is because, without an idea, you are a headless chicken.
+Why I mention idea at the top of my list is because, without an idea – you are a headless chicken who does not know what to do with the money available with you.

-Spend some time and think of good ideas and then validate them.
+Spend some time and think of good ideas and then validate them by different proven methods.

-You can smile now.
-I get everyone’s favorite “Money” on the list.
+Yeah.
+You get to smile now.
+I got your favourite “Money” on the list.

 You have the idea.
 You have the money.
-All you need is a vehicle (read: brain) to vroom you past the hardships of starting and running a business (cough-2!
+Now, all you need is a vehicle (read: brain) to vroom you past the hardships of starting and running a business (cough-2!
 I mean startup.
 Sorry business.
 Whatever!).

 Money is important.
-You can live with money but you cannot live with an idea.
-I have met wonderful brains in life with ideas to beat the next big ideas in the market.
+You can survive with money but you cannot survive with an idea.

-They could not start because they lacked the money to start a startup.
+They could not start or convert their ideas into products because they lacked the money to start a startup.

 Ultimately, they turned into frustrated souls cursing every damn successful person on the road.
 For them, the guilt of not being able to raise money was a big let down.

-But plans are a savior when you start your startup with parameters to gauge your performance on.
+Plans are a saviour when you start your startup with clear-cut parameters to gauge your performance on.
 How you write a business plan is another topic dedicated to another blog written by me.
 I won’t dwell into what it takes to write a business plan.

 The idea is to keep the plan simple.
 Make a plan which speaks clearly to where you need to stand after say 3 months, 1 year.